 Leaders in Nutrition

 Ridgeview Medical Center’s Nutrition Services department provides optimal nutritional care for pediatric, adolescent, adult and geriatric ages.
-Our clinical dietitians provide nutrition therapy services to hospital and clinic patients on an inpatient or outpatient basis, and assist patients at Ridgeview Medical Center, as well as the Chanhassen and Mound clinic sites.
+Our clinical dietitians provide nutrition therapy services to hospital and clinic patients on an inpatient or outpatient basis, and assist patients at Ridgeview Medical Center and Ridgeview Sibley Medical Center, as well as the Chanhassen and Mound clinic sites.
 Additionally, the Nutrition Services area provides quality nutritional food service for inpatients as well as hospital staff and other cafeteria visitors.

 Outpatient Nutrition Services